top of page

 *We REQUIRE all dogs to be spayed/neutered, at least 5 months of age, and up to date on DHPP, Lepto, Rabies, Bordetella, CIV, and recent Fecal Float (every 12 months).

-*An updated temperament test is required for dogs who have not been to the facility in 6 months.
+*An updated temperament test (fees ranging) is required for dogs who have not been to the facility in 6 months.
 See more Important Info.

 *Temperament tests are scheduled 1:00 PM to 3:00 PM Monday through Thursday.